Pinpointing Leaks With a Fog Machine

 Fog tests are so dramatic that they quickly convince skeptics of the value of air sealing.
 “Anyone who sees the fog coming out gets it right away,” said Fennell.
 “The test doesn’t require a college degree to interpret it.”

-When researching the use of fog machines for an article that I wrote for the November 2008 issue of Energy Design Update, I interviewed Marc Rosenbaum, an energy consultant and founder of Energysmiths in Meriden, New Hampshire.
-Rosenbaum told me that most contractors are humbled and cooperative when fog reveals a building’s holes.
+According to Marc Rosenbaum, a Massachusetts energy consultant, most contractors are humbled and cooperative when fog reveals a building’s holes.
 “My experience is that if you have a blower-door specification for new construction – so many cfm at 50 pascals – and the test comes in 10 percent more than the specification, the builder will usually ask, ‘Why isn’t that good enough?’ – especially if you are fairly far along in the construction process,” said Rosenbaum.
 “But when you use a fog machine, and you have fog blowing out of a hole in the building, I’ve never had anyone point to it and say, ‘Why isn’t that good enough?’ ”

 All you need is a window fan